Ingenuity (helicopter): Opposition

-The idea to include a helicopter in the Mars 2020 mission was opposed by several people.
-Up until the end of the 2010s, several NASA leaders, scientists and JPL employees argued against integrating a helicopter into the mission.
+The idea to include a helicopter in the Mars 2020 mission was opposed by several NASA leaders, scientists and JPL employees.
+Up until the end of the 2010s, they argued against integrating a helicopter into the mission.
 For three years, the future Ingenuity was developed outside the Mars 2020 project and its budget.
-And although NASA management accepted assurances in the spring of 2018 that the addition of a helicopter would not harm the goals of the expedition, Mars 2020 chief scientist, Kenneth Farley, stated "I have personally been opposed to it because we are working very hard for efficiencies and spending 30 days working on a technology demonstration does not further those goals directly from the science point of view".
+Although NASA management accepted assurances in the spring of 2018 that the addition of a helicopter would not harm the goals of the expedition, Mars 2020 chief scientist Kenneth Farley stated; "I have personally been opposed to it because we are working very hard for efficiencies and spending 30 days working on a technology demonstration does not further those goals directly from the science point of view".
 Farley was convinced that the helicopter was a distraction from the priority scientific tasks, unacceptable even for a short time.

 Comparison of total distance traveled by Ingenuity and Perseverance (Note: Flights 1, 2 and 14 are not seen because they include little, if any, horizontal displacement.)

 The skepticism on the part of NASA leadership was not unfounded.
 Scientists, engineers and managers proceeded from a pragmatic comparison of the benefits of additional aerial reconnaissance with the costs that inevitably fall on the schedule for the rover to complete all the tasks assigned to it.
 During a live stream from NASA, MiMi Aung, the Ingenuity Project Manager, and Jennifer Trosper discussed the value of Ingenuity.
 Trosper argued that the Perseverance rover would outpace the helicopter due to its auto-navigation capability, thus negating one of central arguments for the value to the mission of the helicopter.
 At the end of the test window, NASA extended support for Ingenuity for another 30 sols, limiting the frequency of departures to one flight every few weeks.

 On 14 June 2021, the Director of the Mars Exploration program, E. Janson, and the Principal Mars Explorer, M. Meyer, directly addressed all the staff of the Mars 2020 project.
 During this address they cautioned the staff to keep their Ingenuity enthusiasm in check, and concentrate on collecting samples.
 On the same date, in their report to the Planetary Advisory Committee (PAC), the helicopter was mentioned only in the past tense, e.g. "...placed Ingenuity and completed the technology demonstration phase...".

 Despite this early pessimism, Ingenuity proved to be more than capable of keeping up with Perseverance, actually staying ahead of the rover for the majority of the traverse up the Jezero delta.

-While it was able to keep up with Perseverance, in the spring of 2022 the helicopter did begin to fall behind the rover starting at the beginning of Sol 400.
-Insufficient solar energy during the Martian winter was the main driver of poor operational performance in the latter half of 2022.
+During the latter half of 2022, insufficient solar energy during the Martian winter hampered the operations of Ingenuity due to the lack of solar power, causing the helicopter to entirely shut down at night.
+While the system allowing it to restart after complete power loss worked as intended, Ingenuity struggled to follow Perseverance as it was unable to carry out long flights.